WSMC-FM

-WSMC-FM (90.5 MHz) is a non-commercial FM radio station licensed to Collegedale, Tennessee, and serving the Chattanooga metropolitan area.
-It is owned by Southern Adventist University (SAU).
-Saturday evening through Friday afternoon, it airs classical music.
-Christian radio programming is heard from Friday evening to Saturday afternoon, as part of the Adventist Sabbath.
-WSMC has only three full-time employees: the general manager, corporate sales manager, and operations manager.
-SAU students serve as the announcers and production staff.
-The station seeks donations on the air and on its website.
+WSMC-FM (90.5 FM) is a non-commercial radio station licensed to Collegedale, Tennessee, United States, and serving the Chattanooga metropolitan area.
+Owned by Southern Adventist University (SAU), it features a classical music format that is student-run, with Christian radio programming airing Friday evening through Saturday afternoon (in accord with the Adventist Sabbath).

-WSMC-FM has an effective radiated power (ERP) of 100,000 watts, currently the maximum power for American FM stations.
-The transmitter tower is on Mowbray Mountain, off Montlake Road in Soddy-Daisy.
+WSMC-FM's studios are located on the right side of the Academic Technology building on the campus of Southern Adventist University on Colcord Drive in Collegedale, and its transmitter is located on Mowbray Mountain, off Montlake Road in Soddy-Daisy.
 The signal can be heard in parts of Tennessee, Georgia, Alabama and North Carolina.
-Programming can also be heard on FM translator W217AW at 91.3 MHz in Dalton, Georgia.
+Programming can also be heard on low-power FM translator W217AW at 91.3 MHz in Dalton, Georgia.